1. Is the NH Supreme Court conducting business during the COVID-19 pandemic?

 - In any Supreme Court case, an attorney, a self-represented party, or a nonlawyer representative may submit a filing for docketing either electronically through the court’s e-filing system, or by mailing the paper filing to the clerk’s office, or by placing the paper filing in the drop box that is located in front of the Supreme Court building.
 The mailing address for filing is New Hampshire Supreme Court, One Charles Doe Drive, Concord, NH 03301.

-Once the September schedules are established, they can be found at the Supreme Court oral argument calendar here: https://www.courts.state.nh.us/supreme/orals/index.htm.
+The Supreme Court resumed in-person oral arguments in the courtroom on September 9.
+September and October schedules can be found at the Supreme Court oral argument calendar here: https://www.courts.state.nh.us/supreme/orals/index.htm.

-6. Why did the Supreme Court use videoconferencing for oral arguments?
+6. Why did the Supreme Court previously use videoconferencing for oral arguments?

-As a result of the COVID-19 pandemic and the Judicial Branch’s suspension of most “in person” court proceedings, the Supreme Court postponed oral arguments in numerous cases that had been scheduled to take place in late March and early April.
-Rather than further delay those cases until oral arguments could be held in the courtroom, the Supreme Court scheduled remote oral arguments via videoconferencing.
+As a result of the COVID-19 pandemic and the Judicial Branch’s suspension of most in person court proceedings, the Supreme Court postponed oral arguments in numerous cases that had been scheduled to take place in late March and early April.
+Rather than further delay those cases until oral arguments could be held in the courtroom, the Supreme Court held remote oral arguments via videoconferencing from late April through early July.

 7. How did the Supreme Court use videoconferencing to conduct business?

 The Supreme Court held oral arguments remotely through Cisco Webex videoconferencing software in nineteen cases.
 These videoconferences were livestreamed through the court’s livestream.com account and were recorded for later reference through the website.
 This link on the New Hampshire Judicial Branch website will take viewers to the link for livestreaming.
 The livestream platform can accommodate all interested viewers.

 8. What actions has the NH Supreme Court taken to extend court deadlines in light of the COVID-19 pandemic?